15 Ways to Slow Down and Notice Life

 14. Be in the moment with your family

 One of the ways to slow down is to be in the moment with your family.
-There’s so many opportunities to cherish your loved ones.
-Making that phone call to call family members to see how they’re doing on a regular basis will allow you to have so many good memories and conversations while people are still alive.
+There are so many opportunities to cherish your loved ones.
+Calling family members to see how they’re doing on a regular basis will allow you to have so many good memories and conversations while people are still alive.
 Playing with your kids when they’re young and demanding your attention is crucial because before you know it they want to play with their friends instead.
 Hosting family events to get everyone together will also be a great way to spend time with people and cherish them.
 Time slows down when you feel grateful for the people in your life.

 family